ComFreek/scrape-it/DOCUMENTATION.md

 Scrapes the data from a Node.js ReadableStream of HTML data.

-This function feeds the employed DOM parser chunk by chunk and therefore avoids fully buffering the HTML in memory.<br>
+This function directly pipes the passed stream to htmlparser2 and therefore avoids fully buffering the HTML in memory.
 It is functionally equivalent to first accumulating the stream data in a string `str` and then calling `scrapeIt(str, opts)` on it.